 "A Mysteron sniper performs an unsuccessful attempt on the forces' new target: The Director General of the United Asian Republic, with Captain Grey arriving in the nick of time, and succeeding in disposing of the eavesdropping gunman.
 From then on, all personnel from Cloudbase and Spectrum H.Q. – London, along with the recovering Captain Scarlet, and his original partner Captain Blue, are dispatched to protect the Director General at all costs, whom has made arrangements to return to his home country.
 But the Spectrum officers are completely unaware of the inbound Mysteron-reconstructed civilian Stratojet airliner, the enemies' tool to fix and complete their assassination upon the important international foreign figure."

-On this day in 1971, Ace Of Wands aired "The Eye Of Ra: Part 3."
-This served as the twelfth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1971 (in the United Kingdom), Ace Of Wands aired "The Eye Of Ra: Part 3."
+Officially, this served as the twelfth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "The Eye of Ra, a diamond reputed to have the power to turn people into chalk, is high on eccentric chess master Ceribraun's shopping list.
 Believing that the diamond has turned Mr Sweet into a chalk statuette, Tarot decides to act.
 He soon finds himself a prisoner of Ceribraun's talking computer, and in danger of being crushed of being crushed to death between giant robotic chess pieces."